 Incorporate modular design.

 A modular design means using repeatable elements, or components, to build pages.
-For instance, the 6 components pictured below can be stacked in various ways to build page templates.

 This method empowers both non-technical users and developers.
 Developers have a library of components available to quickly create new page templates.
 Users can rearrange, include, or exclude these components within a template to design and publish new pages.